syntasso/instruqt-kubecon/01-get-to-know-the-platform/assignment.md

 type: challenge
 title: Get to know the platform
-teaser: Explore how this course is being delivered in the browser, but has all the power of your laptop
+teaser: Explore how this course is being delivered in the browser, but has all the power of a local Kubernetes developer's laptop.
 notes:
 - type: text
   contents: |-
     This track uses a single node Kubernetes cluster on a sandbox virtual machine.

     Please wait while we boot the VM for you and start Kubernetes.
-Once the VM is ready you will see a green start bottom in the right hand corner.
+Once the VM is ready you will see a green start button in the bottom right hand corner.

-    There are a number of slides with corresponding hands on activities, these are each called "sections"
+    There are a number of slides with corresponding hands on activities, these are each called "challenges"

-    In this first section, you will:
+    In this first challenge, you will:
     - Get comfortable with this online environment
 tabs:
 - title: K8s Shell